Heinrich Sturm

 Heinrich Sturm (12 June 1920 – 22 December 1944) was a German Luftwaffe military aviator during World War II, a fighter ace credited with 158 enemy aircraft shot down in an unknown number of combat missions.
 All of his aerial victories were claimed over the Eastern Front.
+He was "ace-in-a-day" four times, shooting down five or more aircraft on a single day.

 Born in Dieburg, Sturm joined the military service in the Luftwaffe of Nazi Germany and was trained as a fighter pilot.
 He was then posted to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in the summer 1941.
 JG 52 was based on the central sector of the Eastern Front, where he claimed his first aerial victory on 16 October 1941.
 In September 1943, he was appointed Staffelkapitän (squadron leader) of the 4.
 Staffel (4th squadron) of JG 52.
 Sturm was awarded the Knight's Cross of the Iron Cross on 26 March 1944 and severely wounded by bomb shrapnel on 16 April.
 Following his convalescence, he returned to JG 52, taking command of 5.
 Staffel.
 Sturm was killed in a takeoff accident on 22 December 1944 in Csór, Hungary.